Conceptual Framework: Environment and Climate

 Briefs provide targeted support and guidance on how to integrate environment and climate within other perspectives, different thematic areas and sectors to create more sustainable projects and programmes.

 Interlinkages with other Sida perspectives

-How environment and climate relate to the other perspectives:
+Read about interlinkages between environment and climate change and the other perspectives:

 Interlinkages with other sectors

 Environment and climate change must be mainstreamed and integrated in all Sida’s operations.
 This includes strengthening and promoting environmental sustainability in different sectors and in dialogue with stakeholders at all levels.

 Information briefs on interlinkages between environment and climate and other sectors:

 In-depth thematic knowledge on environment and climate

 Here you find in-depth guidance on different issues related to environment and climate.

 Sida's analysis and lessons learned for additional measures to increase alignment of Swedish bilateral development cooperation with the Paris Climate Agreement.